Writing a pwsafe Transport Plugin

 Testing pattern

-Compile standalone, gate live-server sections behind an env var, skip with exit 77 if unset:
+Gate live-server sections behind an env var, skip with exit 77 if unset:

-Reference implementations: file:// plugin (simplest)https:/http: plugin (full locking)
+Reference implementations: file:// plugin (simplest)https/http plugin (full locking)